St. Malachy Roman Catholic Church: Changing neighborhoods

 By 1968, the neighborhood was undergoing a drastic change as the theatre community started to move out and the area became home to a community plagued by poverty and drugs.
 Madison Square Garden moved away.
 Most who stayed were elderly and poor.
 Many were held virtually under siege in decaying single room occupancy hotels or in tenements with a tub in the kitchen and a shared bathroom in the hallway.

-Msgr.
 Thomas J. O'Brien was brought from a parish in the South Bronx to help deal with the new realities of the neighborhood.
-He was succeeded by the Rev. George W. Moore in 1976, who created a new model of pastoral outreach.
+He was succeeded by George W. Moore in 1976, who created a new model of pastoral outreach.
 Under his pastorate, the church "expanded its mission to the elderly, poor, homeless, and home-bound."
 In 1991, after 25 years as pastor, Moore was awarded a Tony Honors for Excellence in Theatre for his service to the elderly of the theater district.
 He received it shortly before his death from cancer.